ANCHOR for Fathers

 Courts are increasingly recognizing parental alienation as a factor in custody decisions.
 Documenting alienating behaviors is essential and admissible.

-Whether you're a father, a family member, a legal professional, or someone who believes in justice — there's a place for you at ANCHOR.
+Whether you are a father, a family member, a legal professional, or someone who believes in justice — there is a place for you at ANCHOR.

 Volunteer

-Mentors, legal professionals, counselors, and community organizers — we need your skills and your time.
+Mentors, legal professionals, counselors, and community organizers — we need your skills and your time as we build.

 Get in touch →